-It licensed IONIS-HTTRx to Roche in late 2017, making Roche responsible for the further development and commercialization of the therapy.
+Ionis licensed IONIS-HTTRx to Roche in late 2017, making Roche responsible for the further development and commercialization of the therapy.
+Roche is developing IONIS-HTTRx as RG6042.

 How IONIS-HTTRx works

-Scientists believe the abnormal form of the protein that the mutation produces causes gradual destruction of nerve cells.
-People with Huntington’s have problems thinking and controlling their movements that worsen over time.
+The abnormal form of the protein seen in Huntington’s disease is degraded by the body, but the digested pieces of protein build up and aggregate or clump, which gradually destroys nerve cells.
+People with Huntington’s have problems thinking and controlling their movements, symptoms that worsen over time.

 IONIS-HTTRx in clinical trials

 Ionis completed a Phase 1/2a clinical trial (NCT02519036) of IONIS-HTTRx in late 2017.
-The study covered 46 patients at nine centers in Britain, Germany, and Canada.
-They were randomly assigned to either receive IONIS-HTTRx in increasing doses or a placebo.
-The treatment was administered to participants’ spinal canal.
+The study included 46 Huntington’s patients at nine centers in Britain, Germany, and Canada.
+The participants were randomly assigned to either receive IONIS-HTTRx in increasing doses or a placebo.
+The treatment was administered to each participant’s spinal canal.

-The study looked at IONIS-HTTRx’s pharmacokinetics, or how it was distributed and metabolized in the body, as well as its pharmacodynamics, or mechanism of action.
+The study looked at IONIS-HTTRx’s pharmacokinetics, or how it was distributed and metabolized in the body, as well as its pharmacodynamics, or movement in the body.

-Ionis said in a December 2017 news release that IONIS-HTTRx’s safety in the trial, and patients’ ability to tolerate it, supported the therapy’s continued development.
-A key finding was that as the dose of IONIS-HTTRx was increased, levels of mutant huntingtin protein in the participants’ cerebral spinal fluid decreased.
+Ionis said in a December 2017 news release that IONIS-HTTRx’s safety in the trial, and patients’ ability to tolerate it, supported the continued development of the therapy.
+A key finding was that as the dose of IONIS-HTTRx was increased, levels of abnormal huntingtin protein in the participants’ spinal fluid decreased.

 Ionis and Roche have started an extension trial (NCT03342053) for patients who completed the Phase 1/2a trial.
-Expected to run through September 2019, it will further examine the drug’s safety, patients’ ability to tolerate it, and its pharmacokinetics and pharmacodynamics.
-Investigators will continue measuring levels of mutant huntingtin protein and assess participants’ thinking ability.
+Expected to run through September, the trial will further examine the treatment’s safety, patients’ ability to tolerate it, and its pharmacokinetics and pharmacodynamics.
 Participants will be assigned to one of two groups.
 One will receive a low dose and the other a high dose of IONIS-HTTRx.
+Investigators will continue measuring levels of abnormal huntingtin protein and assess the participants’ thinking ability.

 Huntington’s Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.